 Andaman Nicobar is part of India and there is no need of passport or permit for Indian citizens to visit Andaman & Nicobar Islands.
-A specific permission with details about the visit is however required to visit notified Tribal areas (e.g. research, educational etc etc.).
+A specific permission with details about the visit is however required to visit notified Tribal areas (e.g. research, educational etc.).
 The permission to visit tribal areas (exceptional circumstances) is granted by Deputy Commissioner, Andaman District.
 The permanent local residents of Andaman and Nicobar Islands are also not allowed into the tribal reserve (Only tribal residents can visit their tribal population).

 Nicobar group of Islands is not open for tourists.
 A special permission from Deputy Commissioner, Nicobar District is required to visit Nicobar islands for bonafide reasons.

 FOREIGN Nationals :

 1. Valid Visa and Passport (to enter India)

 Nepal and Bhutan nationals do not require visa to enter India and therefore they can visit Andaman Islands without Visa.
 Citizens of Nepal require a visa when entering India from China.
 Nationals of Maldives do not require a visa for entry into India for tourism purpose and stay up to 90 days.

 2. Restricted Area Permit (RAP) : Apart from valid visa and passport requirement, all foreign nationals require a RAP to visit and stay in Andaman and Nicobar Islands.
 RAP is issued free of cost (in past it was INR 1395/-) on arrival at Port Blair Airport (Veer Savarkar Airport) from Immigration authorities.
 Those coming by cruise/yacht, the RAP will be issued at Port Blair harbour.
 The Restricted area permit is valid for 30 days.
 Permit can be extended for 15 days and for extension one has to contact the Superintendent of Police at Port Blair.
-RAP (RAP only; no extension) can can also be obtained from : Indian Mission Overseas, Foreigners Registration Offices at New Delhi, Mumbai, Chennai and Kolkata.
+RAP (RAP only; no extension) it can also be obtained from : Indian Mission Overseas, Foreigners Registration Offices at New Delhi, Mumbai, Chennai and Kolkata.